dougeby/IntuneDocs/intune/reports-ref-data-model.md

 # Data Warehouse data model

-The Intune Data Warehouse samples data daily to provide a historical view of your continually changing mobile environment.
-The view is composed things that have a relationship and exist in time.
+The Intune Data Warehouse samples data daily to provide a historical view of your continually changing environment of mobile devices.
+The view is composed of related things in time.

 ## Things: entity sets